-- 1.3.16 Unless defined under the IDP, the County recognizes lands within 0.8km (0.5 miles) of a rural municipality as the "Rural Fringe".

-- 1.3.17 The County of Two Hills No. 21 shares a rural municipal boundary with the following counties:
+- 1.3.16 Unless defined under the IDP, the County recognizes lands within 0.8km (0.5 miles) of a rural municipality as the "Rural Fringe". - 1.3.17 The County of Two Hills No. 21 shares a rural municipal boundary with Smoky Lake County, County of St. Paul, County of Vermillion River, County of Minburn, Lamont County. - 1.3.18 The County of Two Hills shall establish ICFs and IDPs with surrounding municipalities in accordance with the Act.

-- a.
-Smoky Lake County;

-- b.
-County of St. Paul;

-- c.
-County of Vermillion River;

-- d.
-County of Minburn; and

-- e.
-Lamont County.

-- 1.3.18 The County shall establish ICFs and IDPs with surrounding municipalities in accordance with the Act.